Advanced-Computer-Lab-2022/KIMOS/README.md

         - all previously repoted problems and their statuses.
         - the amount available in their wallet from refunded courses.

-    - rate an Instructor and/or a course.
+    - Rate an Instructor and/or a course.
-    - solve a multiple choice exercise and submit his/her answers.
+    - Solve a multiple choice exercise and submit his/her answers.
-    - watch a video from a course he/she is registered for.
+    - Watch a video from a course he/she is registered for.
-    - open all the items inside a course he/she is registered for including videos and excercises.
+    - Open all the items inside a course he/she is registered for including videos and excercises.
-    - choose a course from the results and view its details including course subtitles, excercises , total hours of each subtitle, total hours of the course and price according to the country selected.
+    - Choose a course from the results and view its details including course subtitles, excercises , total hours of each subtitle, total hours of the course and price according to the country selected.
-    - enter their credit card details to pay for a course they want to register for and pay for a course.
+    - Enter their credit card details to pay for a course they want to register for and pay for a course.
-    - change his/her password or if you forgot your password you can receive an email to change a forgotten password.
+    - Change his/her password or if you forgot your password you can receive an email to change a forgotten password.
-    - see his/her progress in the course as a percentage of how much of the course has been completed so far.
+    - See his/her progress in the course as a percentage of how much of the course has been completed so far.
-    - log in using a username and password.
+    - Log in using a username and password.
-    - log out.
+    - Log out.
-    - download:
+    - Download:
         - the certificate as a PDF from the website.
         - the notes as a PDF.
-    - write notes with markdown and drag it anywhere on the page while watching the video.
+    - Write notes with markdown and drag it anywhere on the page while watching the video.
-    - request a refund only if less than 50% of the course has been attended.
+    - Request a refund only if less than 50% of the course has been attended.
-    - report a problem with a course.
+    - Report a problem with a course.
 The problem can be "technical", "financial" or "other".
-    - follow up on an unresolved problem.
+    - Follow up on an unresolved problem.

-3. As a Corporate tainee you can :
+3. As a Corporate Trainee you can :

-    - select your country so that prices can be shown in you currency.
+    - Select your country so that prices can be shown in you currency.
-    - view all the titles of the courses available including the total hours of the course and course rating.
+    - View all the titles of the courses available including the total hours of the course and course rating.
-    - filter the courses based on a subject and/or rating or search for a course based on course title or subject or Instructor.
+    - Filter the courses based on a subject and/or rating or search for a course based on course title or subject or Instructor.
-    - view :
+    - View :
         - a preview video of the course and the course outline before registering for it.
         - the most viewed/ most popular courses.
         - his/her grade from the exercise.